Gearing is borrowing

 The real or opportunity cost

-Like anyone knows we ‘can’t have it all’, there are trade-offs with any choice we make, and we also know that you can’t ‘please all the people, all the time’.
+As anyone knows we can’t have it all, there are trade-offs with any choice we make.

 The real or opportunity cost of any choice is the value of the alternative forgone.

 It’s true on a societal level and a personal one.
 We face limitations, both with our time and money.

 Budget constraints force us to make choices about how we spend the limited income we have at our disposal.
 After we have paid taxes, we allocate our income and either spend it or save it.

 If we can save, we can then choose what to do with the savings, but

 an individual’s evaluation